 Gearselected were invited to the launch of adidas’ new mid-sole technology called “boost”, touted as the future replacement for EVA.
 Their first shoe to use this, called the Energy Boost, has been provided to journalists to try out in advance of the 27th February 2013 retail release date and already the Interwebs are awash with copy-pastes from marketing material and subjective commentary on how it “feels” while running.
 However, Gearselected aims to bring you something a little bit different with a more objective approach that sidesteps the marketing and gets down to the facts.
 Therefore, as well as going for a 10k run in them (I’ll do a long term test report later), I also really wanted to know how they compare to the established technologies, and I’m guessing so do you!
 So I tested them by wearing the Energy Boost on one foot and other trainers on the other foot.
 The results were immediately obvious, but first let’s preview the shoe.

 The Energy Boost is just the first shoe to be equipped with boost, and as such is intended to be an all round shoe, with a neutral base, aimed at the urban road runner with a minimal style that will appeal to everyone, but especially those in the up-to-35 group.
 It is squarely aimed at road use.
-Shoes focused more on stability or race use are soon to follow with the Adistar Boost in April (which I have seen but am NDAd for the moment) and the Adios Boost in August, which will fit alongside the Adizero Adios 2 rather than replace it.
-You can expect to see the Adios Boost in action at the VLM this year.
-Info snippet: the Adios Boost heel drop will be 10mm, 1mm less than that of the Adios 2.
+Shoes focused more on stability or race use are the Adistar Boost and the Adios Boost, which will fit alongside the Adizero Adios 2 rather than replace it.
+I have reviewed the Adios Boost here.

 Construction and spec